 Is the Mandela name a good asset to deliver that message ?

 It’s good and bad, in the sense that it’s expected.
 It’s like being a global brand delivering that kind of message.
 Some people don’t take it seriously.
 It’s like listening to the son of Michael Jordan saying you can change your life through basket-ball.
-The younger people to a large extent switch off.
+Younger South-Africans to a large extent switch off.
 The adults are quite interested in hearing about it, but the expectations are that resources and support come in easy.
 It’s not necessarily the case.
 My name is a bigger asset internationally than locally.
 This is why I’ve become more proactive in the last 2 years looking for partners abroad.

 Isn’t the legacy of Nelson Mandela controversial in South Africa, where the townships still exist for instance ?